 Skip the takeout and make a simple stir-fry meal at home.
 Stir-fry your beef strips then add your favorite vegetables, sauce and other ingredients, and you’ll have a delicious one-dish meal on the table in minutes.

 This is a quick-cook technique, so it's important to have all your ingredients prepped and ready to go.
-Preheat the wok or skillet and cooking oil per your recipe guidelines.
+Preheat the wok or skillet.

 Some recipes recommend cooking the beef completely before moving on to the next step, while others call for giving the beef a quick brown, then removing it from the pan, cooking the vegetables, and returning it to the pan to finish.
 You can quickly pull out a piece of beef to test for doneness.